 Why You Should Make Discomfort Your Friend

 At 21 years old, Gelong Thubten joined the Kagyu Samye Tibetan Monastery in search of freedom from physical and emotional suffering.
 But he found that his search of bliss through meditation only left him feeling disappointed and depressed.
 “When we’re searching for that experience,” Gelong says, “we’re telling ourselves that we don’t have it.
-So at the same time we’re looking for happiness and looking to feel good, we’re creating a deficiency.
+So at the same time, we’re looking for happiness and looking to feel good, we’re creating a deficiency.
 A sense of lack.”

 But what would happen if we stopped searching for happiness?
 What would happen if we stopped pushing away the pain and discomfort we inevitably will experience in our lives?

 In this powerful and insightful talk from Mindvalley A-Fest Montego Bay 2017, Gelong shares explains this exact paradox through science, Buddhist philosophy, and personal experiences.
-At the end, he guides the room through a short compassion-based meditation that will help you expand your awareness.
+In the end, he guides the room through a short compassion-based meditation that will help you expand your awareness.